Skip to content

 Band 8c

-Staff in Band 8c (such as associate directors, consultant clinical scientists or nurse consultants) start on a salary of £76,964.
-This would increase to £79,273 following the pay rise.
+Staff in Band 8c (such as associate directors, consultant clinical scientists or nurse consultants) now start on a salary of £79,504.

-After five total years at this band, most staff will receive a pay increase to £88,682.
-This would increase to £91,343 after the pay rise.
+After five total years at this band, most staff will receive a pay increase to £91,609.

 There is no automatic advancement from band 8c to 8d.
 Find out more about pay progression here.